marklchaves/cme-dev-style-guide/_docs/basics/04-grammar-and-mechanics.html.md

 #### Ranges and spans

-Use a hyphen (-) to indicate a range or span of numbers.
+Use a hyphen (-) for a range or span of numbers.
 There should be no spaces before and after the hyphen in a range or span of numbers.

 * It takes 20-30 days.